DontEatThemCookies/HQ9/README.md

 + - Increments an inaccessible accumulator by one.
 ```
-Development work is focused on PythonHQ9+, an implementation in Python.
+Development work is focused on PythonHQ9+ and Cheetah.
+PyHQ9+ is a Python3 implementation, while Cheetah is written in Go.
-A Golang implementation is also in the works.

 Original HQ9+ concept credited to Cliff L. Biffle, 2001.
 [Learn more about it here](http://cliffle.com/esoterica/hq9plus/)